Roger T. Pipe: Career

 During the early years of the site's launch, Pipe also had a day job as a warehouse and office manager for a local software company.
-At this time, Pipe also worked on several amateur scripts, the most hugely popular being “Guilty Pleasures,” which Pipe failed to receive credit for in the final cut.
-By 2002, Pipe began including sex toy and website reviews, enticing outside free-lance reviewers to contribute, the most prolific of which is midwestern college co-ed Savana Switzer.
+At this time, Pipe also worked on several amateur scripts, the most hugely popular being "Guilty Pleasures," which Pipe failed to receive credit for in the final cut.
+By 2002, Pipe began including sex toy and website reviews, enticing outside free-lance reviewers to contribute, the most prolific of which is midwestern college student Savana Switzer.

 In 2005, Pipe joined The Daily Noise, an uncensored entertainment radio talk show broadcast out of Las Vegas, hosted by spin jocks Kaan Soler and Jimmy Diggs, as a weekly guest commentator.
 The Daily Noise folded in late August 2007, signaling the end of a successful three-year run.
-Prior to the Daily Noise, Pipe also had a number of appearances on the radio show “Lovebytes,” hosted by Dr. Bob Berkowitz on Eyada.com, and had been in the process of negotiating a deal for his own news show when Eyada went off the air.
+Prior to the Daily Noise, Pipe also had a number of appearances on the radio show "Lovebytes," hosted by Dr. Bob Berkowitz on Eyada.com, and had been in the process of negotiating a deal for his own news show when Eyada went off the air.

 Earlier this year, Pipe introduced interviews with industry members through podcasts, a decision which has increased his site's exposure considerably.
 In addition to the podcasts, his site also offers textual transcripts of the interviews, galleries of industry giants and amateur fans, and a wide selection of reviews of websites and sex toys.